 Hiperboreea is one of the few Romanian journals that has built a solid presence in the online environment, being indexed in the following international databases and libraries:

-ProQuest Philosophy Database, ProQuest East Europe, Central Europe Database, ProQuest Central, ProQuest Central K-12, J-Gate, Index Copernicus, ERIH PLUS, Ulrich, Central and Eastern European Online Library (CEEOL), Regesta Imperii, International Bibliography of Humanism and the Renaissance (IBHR), Bibliographical Information Base in Patristics (BIBP), Modern Language Association, Web of Science Emerging Sources Citation Index (ESCI), produced by the Institute for Scientific Information (ISI), now maintained by Clarivate Analytics (former Thomson Reuters), Romanian Academy Library, National Library of Australia, Oxford Bodleian Library, Harvard Library, University of Waterloo Library, State Library of New South Wales, UNSW Library, Library of Edith Cowan University, Evans Library-Florida Institute of Technology, Vrije Universiteit Brussel, University of California-Irvine, Falvey Memorial Library from Villanova University, Cheng Library-William Paterson University, Marburg University Library, Indiana State University Library, Ghent University Library, Flinders University Library, University Library of Regensburg, Lancaster University Library, Saint Peter’s University Library, Mount Saint Mary College Library, Colorado State University Morgan Library, University of Strathclyde Library, University Library of Tübingen, Bibliothèques de l’Université Libre de Bruxelles, KU Leuven-University Library, University of Illinois Library, University of Prince Edward Island-Robertson Library, University of Washington Libraries, University of Saskatchewan Library, University College Cork Library, The Library of the Scuola Normale Superiore, Portland State University Library, Kyushu University Library, Toronto Public Library, Technion–Israel Institute of Technology, Library of the Berlin Social Science Center (WZB), Research Library in Olomouc, Hebis, WorldCat.
+ProQuest Philosophy Database, ProQuest East Europe, Central Europe Database, ProQuest Central, ProQuest Central K-12, J-Gate, KVC of the Karlsruhe Institute of Technology, Index Copernicus, ERIH PLUS, Ulrich, CEEOL, Regesta Imperii, WorldCat, International Bibliography of Humanism and the Renaissance (IBHR), Bibliographical Information Base in Patristics (BIBP), Modern Language Association, Web of Science database Emerging Sources Citation Index (ESCI), produced by the Institute for Scientific Information (ISI), now maintained by Clarivate Analytics (former Thomson Reuters), Romanian Academy Library, National Library of Australia, Oxford Bodleian Library, Harvard Library, University of Waterloo Library, State Library of New South Wales, UNSW Library, Library of Edith Cowan University, Evans Library-Florida Institute of Technology, Vrije Universiteit Brussel, University of California-Irvine, Falvey Memorial Library from Villanova University, Cheng Library-William Paterson University, Marburg University Library, Indiana State University Library, Ghent University Library, Flinders University Library, University Library of Regensburg, Lancaster University Library, Saint Peter’s University Library, Mount Saint Mary College Library, Colorado State University Morgan Library, University of Strathclyde Library, University Library of Tübingen, Bibliothèques de l’Université Libre de Bruxelles, KU Leuven-University Library, University of Illinois Library, University of Prince Edward Island-Robertson Library, University of Washington Libraries, University of Saskatchewan Library, University College Cork Library, The Library of the Scuola Normale Superiore, Portland State University Library, Kyushu University Library, Toronto Public Library, Technion–Israel Institute of Technology, Library of the Berlin Social Science Center (WZB), Research Library in Olomouc, eLIBRARY.RU, Hebis.